Mail Forwarding Service

-The Change of Address (Mail Forwarding) service ensures that mail is delivered to a new or temporary address anywhere in Canada or the world when a business or residential customer moves or temporary relocates.
+The Mail Forwarding service ensures that mail is delivered to a new or temporary address anywhere in Canada or the world when a business or residential customer moves, relocates, or wants the service for another reason.
 The service can be purchased online or at a post office.

-- Customers not returning to their old address must buy the Change of Address (Mail Forwarding) for Moves.
+- Customers not returning to the old address must buy the Mail Forwarding for Moves.
 Mail delivery resumes to the old address upon service expiry.
-It is the Customer’s responsibility to notify correspondents of the new mailing address.
+It is the customer’s responsibility to notify correspondents of the new mailing address.

-- Customers who are returning to the old address must buy the Change of Address (Mail Forwarding) for Temporary Relocation (eg: Canadian residents wintering outside of the country).
+- Customers who are returning to the old address, or who wish to forward mail for another reason, must buy the Mail Forwarding for Temporary Relocation (e.g.: Canadian residents wintering outside of the country).

-Customers purchasing the Change of Address (Mail Forwarding) service online must pay by credit card.
+Customers purchasing the Mail Forwarding service online must pay by credit card.

 Delivery Standards at a Glance